A Log PSS morphism with applications to Lagrangian embeddings: Quasi-dilations in string topology

 \begin{lem} Suppose that a closed oriented 3-manifold $Q$ admits a pseudo-dilation over $\mathbb{Q}$.
 Then $Q$ is dominated by $S^1 \times \hat{B}$ for some closed, orientable Riemann surface $\hat{B}$. \end{lem}

 \begin{proof}

 By definition the element $\Psi$ is a class $\mathbb{H}^1(\mathcal{L} Q) = H_2(\mathcal{L}Q)$.
 Without loss of generality assume that $\Psi$ is concentrated in the homology of a single connected component of the loop space $H_2(\mathcal{L}_{c}Q)$.
-Because $\Psi$ lies in degree 2, we may represent this class by a map from an orientable, connected 2-manifold (see e.g., \cite{McDuff:2004aa}*{Ex.
-6.5.4})
+By \cite{MR61823} (see also \cite{McDuff:2004aa}*{Ex.
+6.5.4} for a simple argument in degree 2), we may represent a non-zero multiple of this class (i.e. $N \Psi$ for some non-zero $N \in \mathbb{Z}$) by a map from an orientable, connected 2-manifold

 It follows that the map has non-zero degree, in particular that $Q$ is dominated by this manifold. \end{proof}